 A primary function of the Yale Film Archive is to provide films and videos for classroom instruction and individual research.

 35mm and 16mm film prints in the Film Archive collection are available for Yale class screenings as well as for loans to qualified institutions.
 Those interested in screening, borrowing, or otherwise accessing prints from the collection should contact Archive & Special Collections Manager Brian Meacham via email.

-Please note that, in conformance with copyright law, screenings advertised and/or open to the public are not permitted, unless public performance rights are included with the purchase of the item (indicated in the item record in the online catalog) or the exhibitor obtains public performance rights from the studio or distributor.
+Please note that, in conformance with copyright law, screenings advertised and/or open to the public are not permitted, unless public performance rights are included with the purchase of the item (indicated in the item record in the online catalogue) or the exhibitor obtains public performance rights from the studio or distributor.
 Proof of public performance authorization must be submitted in writing to the Director of the Yale Film Archive prior to any public screening of Film Archive media.